 And although screen time for children is significant, the same can be said for adults.
 With so many screens around us, parents simply aren't giving their kids the attention they need.

-Children have always had to compete for their parents’ attention, but this generation is experiencing something new.
-Parents may be physically close, but emotionally they’re elsewhere.
-Talking and reading an actual book with your kids continues to be critical for their language and social development.
+Children have always had to compete for their parents' attention, but this generation is experiencing something new.
+Parents may be physically close but emotionally elsewhere.
+Talking, engaging in an activity or reading a book with your kids is critical for their language and social development.

 Here are some tips on being intentional about your family's screen time and creating healthy media habits:

-- Spend time each day talking face to face with kids, and give them your full attention.
+- Spend time daily talking face to face with kids, and give them your full attention.

-- Put hand-held devices away during family times, such as dinner or during family-based activities.
+- Put hand-held devices away during family times, such as dinner or family-based activities.

 - Set a time at night when hand-held devices can be put away or placed to charge in a common area and not taken to rooms where sleep can be interrupted.

-- Play a game or read a book with your kids rather than watching television.
+- Play a game or read a book with your kids rather than watching TV.

-- Encourage periods of time where there’s a break from technology.
+- Encourage periods where there's a break from technology.